Range of Motion.

 Is the client compensating for the flexion by shrugging the shoulder?

-Indeed, the Range of Motion of a joint is the key to understanding what muscle in the body is responsible for the pain, discomfort or limited ROM.
+Indeed, the movement of a joint is the key to understanding what muscle is responsible for the pain, discomfort or limited ROM.

-Once we individualism the key muscle/s we can address the issue.
+Once we individualise the key muscle/s, we can address the issue.

 In conclusion, the ROM can be active, passive and resisted.